-This course weaves together the various strands and approaches found in outdoor studies around the world.
-It will offer a critical eye towards how we engage with our natural world and will make connections among the key theoretical and practical threads of fields such as outdoor education, outdoor recreation, leisure studies, adventure therapy and nature-based sustainable tourism.
+This course weaves together various strands and approaches found in outdoor studies around the world.
+It will offer a critical eye towards how we engage with our natural world and will make connections among the key theoretical and practical fields such as outdoor education, outdoor recreation, leisure studies, adventure therapy and nature-based sustainable tourism.

 For those registered in this course for credit, you will be expected to attend Tuesday lectures, engage in Thursday discussions, and complete a suite of academic assignments.